 During the Spanish Civil War in 1936 Torres de Serranos was used as storage for more than 500 paintings from the Prado Museum.
 This museum is located in Madrid and it is one of the most famous art museums worldwide.
 A lot of famous paintings were stored in the tower, for example some works of Francisco Goya.
 Considering the fact that the tower would not be destroyed by bombings made it the ideal place to store the expensive pieces of art.
 Some extra measures were taken, such as an extra 90 centimetres thick layer of concrete, which was applied to the ceiling.
 As well as bags filled with rice, sand and soil to keep the humidity as best as possible.

 Nowadays the tower is the centre of several festivities.
 For example during Día de la Comunidad Valenciana – when Valencians celebrate the foundation of its city – a medieval festival takes place in the surroundings of the tower.
 And of course, ‘La Crida’: the biggest event which takes place with the Torres de Serranos as scenery.
 This is the start of the famous ‘Las Fallas festival’.
 This is the biggest festival in Valencia and maybe even in Spain!
 The mayor of Valencia and the ‘Fallera Mayor’ will speech and an amazing pyrotechnic show will be the take off for a period of three weeks partying.

-Nowadays you can walk in and out of these beautiful gothic towers.
-For €2,00 you can climb them.
-And from the top you will have a spectacular view over the city.
+Nowadays you can walk in and out of these beautiful gothic towers and you can climb them as well.
+From the top you will have a spectacular view over Valencia city.

-Free entry on Saturdays, Sundays and holidays.
+Free entry on Sundays and public holidays